sskonda/CANSAT-Telemetry-Team/README.md

 - Integrate all subsystem components with the flight software.
 - Conduct full end-to-end testing of telemetry data transmission to the ground station.
 - Implement fault-tolerant mechanisms for power and communication systems during flight.
+- Finish Coding INA260 Sensor and adding state machine logic for the controlling of other actuators on the CANSAT
+- Program and Test XBEE radios (make sure they are actually transmitting to the GUI)